-'Cleanup Time': Pro-China lawmaker targets Hong Kong's Lennon Walls
+Imagine no Lennon Walls: pro-China groups to erase HK graffiti

 HONG KONG (Reuters) - A pro-Beijing lawmaker has called for a Clean Hong Kong Day on Saturday, urging supporters to pull down “Lennon Walls” of anti-government graffiti across the Chinese-ruled city, a possible flashpoint in more than three months of unrest.

-The Lennon Walls are large mosaics of Post-it notes calling for democracy and denouncing perceived Chinese meddling in the former British colony and have cropped up in underpasses, under footbridges, outside shopping centers, at bus stops and universities and elsewhere across the territory.
+The Lennon Walls are large mosaics of Post-it notes calling for democracy and denouncing perceived Chinese meddling in the former British colony that have cropped up in underpasses, under footbridges, outside shopping centers and elsewhere.

-Legislator Junius Ho, who has taken a tough stand against the protests, has called for cleanups of 77 Lennon Walls from 9 am to 4 pm on Saturday, with 100 people called to each location.
+Legislator Junius Ho, who has taken a tough stand against the protests, has called for cleanups of 77 Lennon Walls from 9 a.m. to 4 p.m. on Saturday, by 100 people at each site.

-“Man up!
-Sign Up!
-Clean Up!” he says on his campaign flier.
+“We will do this to celebrate the 70th anniversary of our motherland,” he said on his Facebook page, referring to the founding of the Chinese People’s Republic on Oct.
+1, 1949.

+Protesters have vowed not to avoid confrontation but to rebuild the walls afterwards.

 The Lennon Walls are named after the original John Lennon Wall in communist-controlled Prague in the 1980s that was covered with Beatles lyrics and messages of political grievance.

-Lennon’s 1980 “Double Fantasy” album has a track called “Cleanup Time”.
+Lennon’s 1980 “Double Fantasy” album includes a track called “Cleanup Time”.

 The walls have occasionally become flashpoints in recent weeks.
 Three people were wounded in a knife attack by an unidentified assailant near a Lennon Wall in the Tseung Kwan O district of the New Territories in August.